ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 #### Other Failure details
 Error Code | Error Message | Error Description
 -----|----------|-------------
+PRG_PAM_DOC_005|Documents is not found for the requested pre-registration id|If document id is invalid and the preregistration id is valid
 PRG_PAM_DOC_012|Document table not accessible|access to document table fails PRG_PAM_DOC_005|Failed to fetch from File System server|if the document is failed to be fetched from file system PRG_CORE_REQ_012|decryption failed|decryption of document data failed